-Have you ever pulled out your favorite meat from the refrigerator and wondered “That’s not what it’s supposed to look like!”, leading to frantic searches for - How to tell if chicken is bad?
+Have you ever pulled out your favorite meat from your big refrigerator and wondered “That’s not what it’s supposed to look like!”, leading to frantic searches for – How to tell if chicken is bad?
 What does the green layer on my steak mean?
 My meat appears discolored, what should I do?
 Or you accidentally consumed bad meat and are now in damage control mode.
 “What will happen if I consumed bad meat?”
 “What should I do if I consumed bad meat?”
 Well, your search stops here.
 We have the answers to all your questions right here in this food story.
 Read on, and you will never have to worry about how to identify bad meat.

 How to tell if meat has gone bad?